souffle17/cas-from-scratch/README.md

 - x and y are the variables

 ## Graphing
-This program will print an implicit graph in the command line given two user-provided expressions with prefix notation.
+This program will print an implicit graph in the command line given two user-provided expressions.

 ### Example
 [https://en.wikipedia.org/wiki/Rose_(mathematics)](https://en.wikipedia.org/wiki/Rose_(mathematics))